 That’s a broken home.

-That’s the effect of youth: that our broken home becomes our broken mind, that our teenage depression becomes our adult depression, that the massive awesomeness of life is spoiled before it ever truly begins.
+But that’s the effect of youth: that our broken home becomes our broken mind, that our teenage depression becomes our adult depression, that the hope of our lives can so easily be spoiled before it ever truly begins.

 And Now What?